Configure and manage database logging

 - Manage security and performance for database logging

 - Clean up database logs

 Overview of database logging

-Creating an auditable record of changes to specific tables that contain sensitive information.
+- Creating an audit record of changes to specific tables that contain sensitive information.

-Database logging is intended to track single transactions.
-It is not intended for tracking automated transactions running in batch jobs.
+- Tracking single transactions.
+Database logging isn't intended for tracking automated transactions that run in batch jobs.

 Security for database logging

 Database logs can contain sensitive data.
 Limit access to include only security roles that need access to the log data.